ShettySoochan/helloword/README.md

 # helloword
-my first repository on git hub i got a chance to work in a team to manily focus on GIT HUB and SVN
+my first repository on git hub i got a chance to work in a team to mainly focus on GIT HUB and SVN and JAVA/J2EE